Meet the Other Phone. Flexible and made to last.

 Venice, Italy | Find a hotel in Venice

 The infamous Venice canal is calling your name this half-term.
-The incredible architecture, deep history, stunning food and rich culture are just some of the things that Venice has to offer, and is a wonderful short-haul family escape.
+The incredible architecture, deep history, stunning food and rich culture are just some of the things that Venice has to offer, and it's a wonderful short-haul family escape.

 Venice winters are chilly, but not as cold as the UK.
 Hovering around 8°C to 10°C, Venice has mild Adriatic winters and does not snow.
 In fact, February is the best month to travel to the ‘City of Canals’ due to its mild temperature.
 Touring and sightseeing the city will be made significantly easier without the discomfort of the Venetian summer humidity.